opencv/opencv/doc/js_tutorials/js_imgproc/js_contours/js_contour_features/js_contour_features.markdown

 for algorithm and demonstration.

 We use the function: **cv.approxPolyDP (curve, approxCurve, epsilon, closed)**
-@param curve        input vector of 2D points.
+@param curve        input vector of 2D points stored in cv.Mat.
 @param approxCurve  result of the approximation.
 The type should match the type of the input curve.
 @param epsilon      parameter specifying the approximation accuracy.
 This is the maximum distance between the original curve and its approximation.
 @param closed       If true, the approximated curve is closed (its first and last vertices are connected).
 Otherwise, it is not closed.